2 min read

 For decades, lifters were told to slam protein within 30 minutes of training or lose their gains.
 That “anabolic window” idea was built on old data and overhyped urgency.
 The truth is simpler—and much more useful for real athletes.

 Dr. Brad Schoenfeld and Dr. Alan Aragon reviewed dozens of studies on post-workout protein timing.
 Their findings were clear: total daily protein intake matters far more than the exact timing.
-Still, there’s a performance edge to being strategic.
+Still, there’s a performance edge to being strategic—especially when viewed through the broader lens of how muscle growth actually occurs.

 Inside The Arcos Program, training sessions are built around recovery cycles.
 Athletes are encouraged to:

 The real “window of gains” isn’t 30 minutes after training—it’s the entire day.
 Spread your protein, stay consistent, and train with purpose.
-Consistency beats timing precision every time.
+Consistency beats timing precision every time—especially as you move into more advanced stages of training where precision matters more than volume alone, as explained in what changes as you become an advanced lifter.

 AFT Fitness Coaching—creators of The Arcos Program, a performance system designed for experienced athletes who already bring the effort.
 We combine evidence-based training structure with practical nutrition tools like Macrofactor setup to help you recover, grow, and perform at your best.